 RE is taught in three annual modules in years 1 - 6 by class teachers.

-Why is the teaching of RE important for primary schools?
+Why is the teaching of RE important for Cooks Spinney's pupils?

 RE gives our pupils valuable insights into the diverse beliefs and opinions held by people today and in the past.
 It helps with their personal development and supports an understanding of the spiritual, moral, social and cultural questions that will surface again and again in their lives.